Brice-KENGNI-ZANGUIM/SPAM_HAM_Naive_bayes/README.md

 in Naïve bayes assumption

 ## B - Result
+Here  the  result are present in the form of a confusion matrix that provide many informations about the precision of our model
-Here  we represent the confusion matrix of the Naïve Bayes model
+Here is the confusion matrix of the Naïve Bayes model

 ![confusion matrix](medias/images/confusion_matrix.png)